rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 Now the house was full of men and women.
 All the lords of the Philistines were there, and on the roof there were about 3,000 men and women, who looked on while Samson entertained. ^1627

-Then Samson called to the Lord and said, O Lord God, please remember me and please strengthen me only this once, O God, that I may be avenged on the Philistines for my two eyes. ^1628
+Then Samson called to the LORD and said, O Lord GOD, please remember me and please strengthen me only this once, O God, that I may be avenged on the Philistines for my two eyes. ^1628

 And Samson grasped the two middle pillars on which the house rested, and he leaned his weight against them, his right hand on the one and his left hand on the other. ^1629